 Your immune system is your body’s first line of defence against various pathogens, including bacteria, viruses, and fungi.
 A robust immune system is crucial for maintaining good health and preventing illness.
 While there is no magical pill to guarantee immunity from diseases, you can take proactive steps to support and strengthen your immune system naturally.
 In this blog, I’ll explore some effective methods for natural immune support.

-In the olden days, it was seen as healthy for us to catch diseases as a healthy way to put our bodies through their paces.
+In the olden days, it was considered healthy for us to catch diseases to put our bodies through their paces.
 This is true to some extent.
-The body can use the runny nose and other unpleasant excretions as a way to ramp up the elimination of toxins and other accumulated nasties.
+The body can use a runny nose and other unpleasant excretions to ramp up the elimination of toxins and other accumulated nasties.

 The modern view that our bodies should never be ill puts them under much stress.
-Media advertisements encourage us to purchase products that suppress all these natural processes and allow us to carry on regardless.
+Media advertisements encourage us to purchase products that suppress these natural processes, allowing us to carry on regardless.
 Pushing our bodies to perform in this way is perhaps OK once.
 Doing it repeatedly is not great.

 Suppressing milder ailments can lead to bigger problems later, so I encourage you to listen to and work with your body.
 Sometimes, rest is exactly what we need.
 Taking a little time out works wonders (however inconvenient it might be at the time).
 We only have one body that deserves to be listened to and cared for.